 atomoxetine - oral, Strattera (cont.)

-USES: Atomoxetine is used to treat attention-deficit hyperactivity disorder (ADHD).
-It works by helping to restore the balance of certain natural chemicals in the brain (neurotransmitters).
+USES: Atomoxetine is used to treat attention-deficit hyperactivity disorder (ADHD) as part of a total treatment plan, including psychological, social, and other treatments.
 It may help to increase the ability to pay attention, concentrate, stay focused, and stop fidgeting.
+It is thought to work by restoring the balance of certain natural substances (neurotransmitters) in the brain.

 Report Problems to the Food and Drug Administration